bradyhouse/house/fiddles/angular/fork.md

     FIDDLE.SH
     FIDDLE-FORK.SH
-    FIDDLE-INDEX.SH
-    09-27-16
     Done.
-All "angular" fiddles have been re-indexed.
-    Done.
-The "../../fiddles/angular/fiddle-0100-Fork" directory has been initialized.
+The "../../fiddles/angular2-cli/fiddle-0100-Fork" directory has been initialized.